Fiesta San Antonio 2026

 April 16 - 26, 2026

-Kick off the festivities with Fiesta® Fiesta at Hemisfair, an opening ceremony complete with locally-themed medal exchanges.
-Make plans to attend the one-of-a-kind Texas Cavaliers River Parade, The Battle of Flowers Parade, and the Fiesta Flambeau Parade.
+Then, make plans to attend the one-of-a-kind Texas Cavaliers River Parade, the Battle of Flowers Parade, and the Fiesta Flambeau Parade.

 For fun with food and drinks, do not miss NIOSA (A Night in Old San Antonio), Fiesta Oyster Bake, the Taste of the Republic, and more.

-Make sure you're Fiesta-ready ahead of time!
+Make sure you're Fiesta-ready in advance!
 Nab your tickets now and don't forget to pack your Fiesta medals!
-You can find tickets to the following iconic events at the link below!

 - The Fiesta Flambeau Parade®